 \subsection{Explicit differential equations in $\boldsymbol y$}

 We now explain how to construct, for the $9$ models of Table~\ref{tab:decoupling_functions-infinite}, an explicit DE in $y$ satisfied by the series $Q(0,y)\equiv Q(0,y;t)$.
 This DE has polynomial coefficients in $t$ and $y$.
-Depending on the model, the order of this DE ranges from $3$ to $5$.
+Depending on the model, the order of this DE ranges from $3$ to $5$, {and the (total) degree in $Q(0,y)$ and its $y$-derivatives {ranges} from $2$ to $5$}.
 We do not claim that it is minimal.
 The $9$ DEs thus obtained have been checked numerically by expanding $Q(0,y)$ in $t$ up to order~$30$.
-The corresponding Maple session is available on the authors' webpages.
+The corresponding {\sc Maple} session is available on the authors' webpages.
 The construction of explicit DEs in $t$ seems more difficult, as discussed later in Section~\ref{sec:DE-t}.